CynthiaNapoleon/FlightOperation_Analytics/README.md

 exhibits both the highest volume (11,207 duty starts) and the highest average delay (28.92 minutes).
 This shift accounts for over 37% of our total daily activity.
-The synchronization of peak volume with peak delay suggests that our ground infrastructure and gate capacity are being overwhelmed during midday operations.
-To improve overall network health, we should investigate shifting non-critical maintenance or training activities out of this "Daytime Peak" to alleviate the strain on resources.
+The synchronization of peak volume with peak delay suggests that our ground infrastructure and gate capacity are being overwhelmed during midday operations.\
+**Recommendation**: To improve overall network health, we could investigate shifting non-critical maintenance or training activities out of this "Daytime Peak" to alleviate the strain on resources.
 ![Alt Text for Image](images/A2-E.png)